 Decisions on the acceptance status of a proposal for presentation at the Academy of Teaching Conference on Excellence in Teaching and Learning will be communicated to the primary presenter via e-mail on or around February 21, 2020.

 Presenters of accepted proposals must confirm their attendance to the conference organizer by March 17, 2020.

 Presenters are asked to fully participate in the entire conference and attend sessions and events as much as their schedules allow.

-- Design your session to encourage dialogue and audience engagement.
+- Your proposed session should be conducive to dialogue and audience engagement.

 - If accepted, your abstract will be posted on the Academy of Teaching website.
-You should keep in mind that the participants at your session may have read it.
+Please remember to word your abstract with this in mind.

 Please email Ben McCorkle (email@example.com) if you would like to request coaching on your proposal or ask any questions.